zsoltveraszto/julia/doc/stdlib/numbers.rst

    Fill the array ``A`` with random numbers following the exponential distribution (with scale 1).

-.. function:: randjump(r::MersenneTwister, jumps, [jumppoly]) -> Vector{MersenneTwister}
+.. function:: randjump(r::MersenneTwister, jumps, steps=10^20) -> Vector{MersenneTwister}

    ..
 Docstring generated from Julia source

-   Create an array of the size ``jumps`` of initialized ``MersenneTwister`` RNG objects where the first RNG object given as a parameter and following ``MersenneTwister`` RNGs in the array initialized such that a state of the RNG object in the array would be moved forward (without generating numbers) from a previous RNG object array element on a particular number of steps encoded by the jump polynomial ``jumppoly``\ .

-   Default jump polynomial moves forward ``MersenneTwister`` RNG state by 10^20 steps.
+   Create an array of size ``jumps`` of initialized ``MersenneTwister`` RNG objects corresponding to different substreams of ``r``\ , using the "jump-ahead" method.
+The first element of this array is the RNG ``r`` given as a parameter; each other RNG element is initialized to the previous element's state moved forward by ``steps`` steps (one such "step" corresponds to the generation of two ``Float64`` numbers, but no numbers are actually generated).
+This allows obtaining multiple streams of random numbers from one initial state, while still benefiting from strong statistical properties (provided of course that the substreams don't overlap).

+.. function:: randjump(r::MersenneTwister, jumps, jumppoly::AbstractString) -> Vector{MersenneTwister}

+   ..
+Docstring generated from Julia source

+   Similar to ``randjump(r, jumps, steps)`` where the number of steps is determined by a jump polynomial ``jumppoly`` with coefficients in :math:`GF(2)` (the field with two elements) encoded as an hexadecimal string.